rackerlabs/design-system/_component_design/checkboxes.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-### Best practices for checkboxes
+## Best practices

+Consider the following best practices when you construct a checkbox:

+- When a user needs to manage a group of items, add checkboxes to a list to allow for bulk actions.
-- Each input is independent of all other input in the list, and checking one box does not uncheck the others.
+- Construct a checkbox input so that it is independent from all other inputs in the list.
+A selected checkbox does not de-select any other checkboxes.
-- Use singular input to enable or disable a feature, or use in place of two yes and no radio buttons.
-- Use checkboxes and radio buttons only to change settings, not as action buttons that trigger another process or workflow.
+- Use checkboxes and radio buttons only to change settings and not as action buttons that trigger another process or workflow.
-- Typically, checkboxes default to having no options selected.
-However, if Rackspace recommends an option, make that the default.
+- In most cases, there is no default checkbox selected.
+However, if Rackspace recommends an option, make that option the default selection.

-### Presentation for checkboxes

-If possible, use checkboxes rather than multi-select drop-down menus.
-Checkboxes have lower cognitive load and are easier to operate for users who have difficulty making precise mouse movements.
-Limited space can force you to violate this guideline, but do try to keep choices visible whenever possible.

-### Problems solved by checkboxes

-Checkboxes allow users to make selections in a form, as follows:

-- A checkbox list enables users to select one or more items while being able to visually compare them all at once.
-- A singular checkbox enables them to enable or disable a feature.

-When a user needs to manage a group of items, checkboxes may be added to a list to allow for bulk actions.
+Consider the following best practices when you label a checkbox:

+- Use positive and active wording for checkbox labels.
+Avoid negations such as **Don't send me more email**.
+Negative labels on checkboxes indicate that the user must select the checkbox in order for something *not to happen*.
+- Write a checkbox label so that a user understands what happens when the checkbox is selected, and what will *not* happen if the checkbox is not selected.
+If you can't write a clear label, use two radio buttons instead: one radio button for turning the feature on and one radio button for turning the feature off.
+Ensure you write clear labels for each of the two cases.

+{% include note.html content="Allow users to select an option by clicking on either the button, the box itself, or the label.
+A bigger target is easier to click." %}

 {% endcolumn %}